Out-Law Guide | 09 Nov 2020 | 2:15 pm | 10 min. read

 Many CSP policies will include a requirement for the employee to obtain a 'fit note' from a doctor before CSP is payable.
 An employee who is following official guidance to self-isolate and who has flu-like symptoms may have difficulty obtaining a fit note, particularly given the anticipated pressure on health services.
 Employers should therefore consider making exceptions to their usual sick pay policies as to the evidence required.
 This is in line with updated government guidance that employers should be more flexible in relation to the evidence they require.

 We would advise employers issuing communications about pay to build in flexibility to adapt their position if required.
-The duration and extent of the outbreak is likely to be considerable, and employers may have to shift their position.

 This is likely to depend on:

-Given the current 'lockdown' in the UK, most employers have taken steps to facilitate home working, including encouraging employees to ensure that they have the correct set-up at home to be able to work there if required to do so.
+Given the current 'lockdown' in the UK, most employers have taken steps to again facilitate home working, including encouraging employees to ensure that they have the correct desk set-up at home to be able to work there if required to do so.

 In similar situations in the past, some organisations provided guidance suggesting that where employees would have been able to work from home but for their failure to take certain actions - for example, requesting particular log-ins - those employees would be subject to disciplinary proceedings.